 You should schedule two or three sessions per week on non-consecutive days to see results, i.e., stronger muscles, changes in body composition, improved balance, better function, and more shapely limbs.

-In the Harvard Health Newsletter, Dr. Thomas W. Storer, director of the exercise physiology and physical function lab at Harvard-affiliated Brigham and Women’s Hospital said, “It takes work, dedication, and a plan, but it is never too late to rebuild muscle and maintain it.”
+In the Harvard Health Newsletter, Dr. Thomas W. Storer, director of the exercise physiology and physical function lab at Harvard-affiliated Brigham and Women's Hospital said,

 As mentioned earlier, some of the invisible health changes are better control of blood glucose, lowered cholesterol and markers of inflammation, appetite control, and increased calorie needs.